Apps to Design Clothes: A 2026 Guide for Growing Brands

 File compatibility is another important factor.
 Check if the app exports flat sketches, technical sketches, or patterns in formats that align with your production partners.
 Many professionals still use Adobe Illustrator, so working with a design app that supports Illustrator files can help keep life easier across departments.

-Onbrand AI Design: A Smarter Way to Create Clothes
+Onbrand AI Design: A Smarter Way to Design Clothes

 Onbrand AI Design gives fashion designers a new way to create with speed and clarity.